-Kimmich strike maintains Bayern Munich’s record run in Europe
+Kimmich Strike Maintains Bayern Munich’s Record Run In Europe

 However, Germany midfielder Kimmich made sure Bayern stayed top of their group when he turned just outside the area and fired a superb strike into the bottom corner on 79 minutes.

+“They didn’t do badly, but we still should have decided the game earlier.

+“They had some dangerous counters, but in the end we are happy to win despite not being at our best.”

-Lokomotiv squandered an early golden chance when forward Fyodor Smolov headed straight to Bayern goalkeeper Manuel Neuer at point-blank range.
+Lokomotiv squandered a golden chance early on when forward Fyodor Smolov headed straight at Bayern goalkeeper Manuel Neuer from point-blank range.

 Bayern striker Robert Lewandowski shot wide before the European champions took the lead with a goal created by France internationals Corentin Tolisso and Benjamin Pavard.